Links

 If you receive the error message 'TypeError: Cannot read properties of undefined [reading 'message']', do not be alarmed.
 You can disregard this and use the cd test command to determine if a folder for your application was created in Visual Studio.

-Select the app folder.
-Once a folder has been uploaded, its contents will be displayed in the sidebar.
+3. Once the folder has been uploaded, its contents will be displayed in the sidebar.

-Step 4: Comprehend the structure of an app
+Step 3: Comprehend the structure of the app

 {